Pharmaceutical Science with Foundation Year

 In a nutshell

-It is ideal if you want to develop your career along a conservation pathway but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
+It is ideal if you want to develop your career in biosciences but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
 This course may also be attractive if you are returning to education or if you wish to change career direction.

 - Gain a broad, basic knowledge of chemical principles to prepare you for more advanced study

 - Have the opportunity to gain real-world experience through a placement year

 - Develop skills to meet the challenges created by the completion of the Human Genome Project

 Want an excellent route into science for those from a non-scientific background

 You are returning to education or seeking to develop your career in a new direction